Aloe Tile Works

 The People Who Make These Tiles

 Ed and Cornelia Gates began Aloe Tile Works in 1994.
-They share all studio responsibilities together, creating works ranging from tile wall murals to Ed’s wheel-altered tile pieces with a Pennsylvania dutch hex design in the center. (photo of Ed & Cornelia with hex design plate by Michael Zamora, Corpus Christi Caller Times)
+They share all studio responsibilities together, creating works ranging from tile wall murals to Ed’s wheel-altered tile pieces — such as dinnerware, mugs, tea sets and bowls. (photo of Ed & Cornelia with hex design plate by Michael Zamora, Corpus Christi Caller Times)

 Ed Gates was born in Reading, Pennsylvania and grew up in the Midwest.
 He holds a Bachelor of History and Arts from Grinnell College in Iowa and a Bachelor of Fine Arts from the Kansas City Art Institute.
 In 1995, Ed received a National Endowment for the Arts Federal Design Achievement Award for his work on the Staples Street Station in Corpus Christi, Texas.

-We also share our space with Aloe Kitty as well as a fish named Oscar.
-Sometimes the occasional feline friend drops by.
+We also share our space with feline friends Aloe Kitty and Miss Loretta as well as a fish named Oscar.
+Sometimes other feline friends drop by.